thesuhas/Intrusion-Detection-Docker/README.md

 # Intrusion-Detection-Docker

-An Intrusion Detection System for Docker which works by analysis Linux system calls.
+An Intrusion Detection System for Docker which works by analysis Linux system calls.<br>
 Being done as the Capstone Project at PES University.

 ## Team Members